triton-inference-server/server/docs/inference_protocols.md

   [simple.cc](../src/simple.cc) this callback is `InferResponseComplete`.

-  When you invoke `TRITONSERVER_ServerInferAsync`, you are passing ownership of the `TRITONSERVER_InferenceRequest` object to Triton, and so you must not access that object in any way until Triton returns ownership to you via the callback you registered with `TRITONSERVER_InferenceRequestSetReleaseCallback`.
+  When you invoke `TRITONSERVER_ServerInferAsync` and it returns without error, you are passing ownership of the `TRITONSERVER_InferenceRequest` object to Triton, and so you must not access that object in any way until Triton returns ownership to you via the callback you registered with `TRITONSERVER_InferenceRequestSetReleaseCallback`.

 * Process the inference response.
 The inference response is returned